 There are a number of drug rehab facilities in NJ, making inpatient treatment easily accessible.
 Patients in inpatient treatment live-in the facility and receive around-the-clock care and supervision.

 While detox is a crucial aspect of recovery, it is not a treatment.
-So, after detox, most people continue into one of the inpatient drug rehabs in South Jersey.
+So, after detox, most people continue to one of the inpatient drug rehabs in South Jersey.
 Here patients address the causes of their addiction and learn healthy coping skills to prevent relapse.

 The most significant benefit of inpatient treatment is focusing on oneself and their recovery without the triggers and stressors of the outside world.